 Bacardi Limited is the largest privately held and family-owned spirits company in the world, its history having started around 1830 when Don Facundo Bacardí Massó emigrated to Cuba and began experimenting with rum in order to make it more refined.
 His efforts resulted in the world’s first white rum, with the company being officially founded on the 4th of February 1862.
 And explanation for the bat in the logo?
 Despite the vaguely vampiric colour scheme, it actually represents a fruit bat, these having living in the rafters of the company’s first distillery.

 The story of the crocodile in the Lacoste logo is all down to French tennis legend Rene Lacoste, who earned the nickname “The Crocodile” during the 1920s for promising to win a crucial tennis match in exchange for a crocodile skin briefcase.
 In 1933, Rene put the distinctive Lacoste logo onto the polo shirts he designed to replace the more uncomfortable, stiff-collared ones usually worn by tennis players at the time.
 Lacoste had a long-running legal dispute with Crocodile Garments, whose logo was similar to theirs until a commercial compromise led to it being tweaked slightly (more scales, bigger eyes and a different tail angle).

+Another interesting infographic is how animals see the world.
+I would recommend taking a look at it.
 If you’ve noticed any other interesting patterns in logo design be sure to point them out to us on Facebook or by tweeting @thelogocompany using the #fridayfeature hash tag.